Where does your story begin?

-Every writer begins somewhere.
-For me, an impulse to write through a lens of childlike love opened the door to my grandparents’ bungalow.
-Having that clear and conscious focus really helped me frame each poem and bring my first book, Limehaven: Poems for my grandparents, to life.
+For me, a strong impulse to write through a lens of childlike love opened the door to my grandparents’ bungalow.
+Having that clear and conscious focus helped me frame each poem and bring my first book, Limehaven: Poems for my grandparents, vividly to life.

 INTERVIEW FEATURE: Poet John Challis talks to me about the origins of his pamphlet The Black Cab — plus work, fatherhood and the flickering shadows of film noir…